Zaltu/mad-bot/README.md

 - jff: Just For Fun.
 Most butt-ins fall in this category

 ### Currently Available
-Currently, there is only one habbit:
+Currently, there is only one habit:
 - luigifish: Posts luigifish every day until you like it